 - Is the person permitted to sign checks?

-- Does the individual have the authority to make decisions in regards to payments made to creditors and vendors?
+- Does the individual have the authority to make decisions in regard to payments made to creditors and vendors?

 - Does the individual have control over payroll?